Iuliia Mendel

-Iuliia Volodymyrivna Mendel (Note: Transliterated as Yuliia or Yulia according to standard romanization) (Юлія Володимирівна Мендель; born 3 September 1986) is a Ukrainian journalist and political advisor.
-She was the press secretary in the administration of Ukrainian president Volodymyr Zelenskyy from June 3, 2019, until July 9, 2021.
+Iuliia Volodymyrivna Mendel (Note: Transliterated as Yuliia or Yulia according to standard romanization) (Юлія Володимирівна Мендель; born 3 September 1986) is a Ukrainian journalist.
+She was the press secretary in the administration of Ukrainian president Volodymyr Zelenskyy from June 2019 until July 2021, leaving the post several months before the 2022 Russian invasion of Ukraine.
+During her tenure, she was accused of being physically aggressive towards journalists.
+After leaving her role as press secretary, she released two memoirs: Each of Us Is President (July 2021), and The Fight of Our Lives - My Time With Zelenskyy, Ukraine's Battle for Democracy, and What it Means to the World (September 2022).
+In both books, she praised Zelenskyy and spoke positively of her time as press secretary.
+By 2025, Mendel was calling for an immediate ceasefire in the war, saying that Ukraine was "losing its nation" by continuing to resist Russia.
+In a 2026 interview with Tucker Carlson, she launched a scathing attack on Zelenskyy's character and made various accusations against him and his government.
+The interview was widely condemned in Ukraine, with journalists and politicians saying she offered no evidence and accusing her of spreading Russian disinformation.

 Biography

 She graduated from Taras Shevchenko National University of Kyiv and is a candidate of philological sciences.
 In June 2008, she graduated from the Institute of Philology of KNU, where she studied English and Polish, Ukrainian language and literature.
-In 2012, she defended her PhD thesis on The natural philosophical metalogy of Volodymyr Zatulyviter's lyrics in the context of poetry of 1970-90.
+In 2012, she defended her PhD thesis on The natural philosophical metalogy of Volodymyr Zatulyviter's lyrics in the context of poetry of 1970–90.

 She worked as a journalist for ICTV, Espreso TV, 112 Ukraine and Inter TV channels.
 Iuliia Mendel became the first Ukrainian journalist to win the World Press Institute program.

 She had previously worked as a Communications Consultant at the World Bank, and had contributed journalistic reporting for The New York Times.
 Mendel had worked as a journalist for several other media outlets that includes work for Politico Europe, the Atlantic Council, Vice, Spiegel Online, and Forbes.

 In April 2016, she was the producer of the first documentary about post-traumatic stress disorder, Shell-Shocked: Ukraine's Trauma.

 She trained abroad as part of the Lech Wałęsa Solidarity program, the THREAD program at Yale University, and took a course at the Warsaw Euro-Atlantic Summer Academy (WEASA).

-Mendel won a competition for press secretary that was announced by President of Ukraine Volodymyr Zelenskyy on 30 April 2019.
-Winning from 4,000 other contestants, Mendel was appointed on 3 June 2019.

-In October 2019, she was included in the rating of the 100 most influential women in Ukraine by Focus magazine.

-In March 2021, Iuliia Mendel entered the top 100 most successful women in Ukraine by Novoe Vremya magazine, in the category “State officials”.